 Turn to page 2-6 in the Training Guide.
 The "Time/Div" knob is the big knob in the Horizontal area and the "Delay" knob is the smaller one..
 (Time is the horizontal axis on the scope screen.)
 This section refers to "triggering" but doesn't explain this very important concept.
 The scope shows you volts as a function of time, but at what time?
-When should the trace start?
-When should it start a new trace?
+When should the scope start a new trace?
 These are the questions answered by the triggering function of the scope.
-Triggering refers to starting a new trace.
-Before starting a new sweep from the left side to the right side of the screen, the scope waits to be "triggered".
-If the input signal is periodic and the scope triggers on the same point of the waveform each time, then the beam will draw a similar part of the waveform each time and the trace will appear stable.
+Triggering refers to starting a new trace (or "sweep").
+Before starting a new sweep from the left side to the right side of the scope triggers on the same point of the waveform each time, then the beam will draw a similar part of the waveform each time and the trace will appear stable.
 Look at the figures below.
 The first shows a continuous periodic waveform.